 For the snickerdoodle crust:

 - Granulated sugar

 - Vanilla extract

 - Baking powder

-- To make the cheesecake crust, in a large bowl, beat butter and sugars with a mixer until soft and fluffy.
+- Make the snickerdoodle crust: In a large bowl, beat butter and sugars with a mixer until soft and fluffy.
 Beat in eggs, one at a time, followed by vanilla.

-- To make the cheesecake batter, in another large bowl, beat cream cheese and sugar until smooth and creamy.
+- To make the cheesecake batter: In another large bowl, beat the cream cheese and sugar until smooth and creamy.